 THIS DETAILED POST IS DIVIDED INTO SECTIONS FOR YOUR CONVENIENCE - SKIP TO SECTIONS OF INTEREST

-WHAT IS THE ARCHITECTURE OF THE RIO GRANDE VALLEY (ARGV) PROJECT?
+WHAT IS THE ARCHITECTURE OF THE LOWER RIO GRANDE VALLEY (ALRGV) PROJECT?

 WHAT STRUCTURES AND INFORMATION IS INCLUDED?

-The database consists of photographs of the structures I have taken and when available, includes information on the year built, architect, name of the structure, purpose of the structure, architectural style, etc. Narratives for the structure are from a variety of sources, including Stephen Fox & Rochelle Hawk.
+The database consists of photographs of the structures I have taken and when available, includes information on the year built, architect, name of the structure, purpose of the structure, architectural style, etc. Narratives for the structure are from a variety of sources.
 If firms other than the architect request inclusion of their name and role/function, upon verification by the architect firm or structure owner, such information may be included in the database.
 To have your structure considered for inclusion, see section titled 'HOW TO SUBMIT YOUR STRUCTURE' below.

-- 'Architecture of The Rio Grande Valley: Digital' — this is the overarching project.
+- 'Architecture of The Lower Rio Grande Valley: Digital' — this is the overarching project and is online.
 Given the flexibility and highly-visual delivery of the digital format with no limitations for content (as a printed book), the website ArtByPino.com is being populated with information on all the structures.
-The ARGV Digital project is ongoing, and my goal is to make it the leading reference source for anyone looking for a visual database of architecture in the RGV.
+The ALRGV Digital project is ongoing, and my goal is to make it the leading reference source for anyone looking for a visual database of architecture in the RGV.

-- 'Architecture of The Rio Grande Valley: Vol I - IV' — in print and eBook format with structures organized as follows:
+- 'Architecture of The Rio Grande Valley: Vol I - IV' — in print and eBook format (to be released through 2017-2018) with structures organized as follows:

 Volume I - Eighteenth and nineteenth centuries corresponding to Mexican vernacular, Anglo-American vernacular, and the Border Brick Style.